DerekCresswell/GameDesign11/2 Dice Game/2 CodeStructure.md

 Most editors (like the one Unity will have opened for you) automatically indent your code and help maintain a standard "Syntax".
 Syntax is our fancy word for the formatting of code.

 There are tons of rules you can follow for writing syntactically nice code.
 Certain people prefer certain rule sets over others.
 This is mainly down to personal choice but it is **extremely** encouraged to follow a rule set, otherwise you will not have a good time.\
-There are too many rules to go over here so I will give you [this resource](https://dzone.com/articles/10-tips-how-to-improve-the-readability-of-your-sof) to read up on.
+There are too many rules to go over here so we will give you [this resource](https://dzone.com/articles/10-tips-how-to-improve-the-readability-of-your-sof) to read up on.
 Not everything might make sense now but as we move on continue to refer back to it.

-There are three points of syntax I will touch on specifically.
+There are three points of syntax we will touch on specifically.

 ### White Space